What Is a Complication?

 Tourbillon

-Invented by Abraham-Louis Breguet in 1801, the tourbillon places the escapement and balance wheel inside a rotating cage that completes one revolution per minute.
-The goal: cancel out the effects of gravity on timekeeping accuracy when the watch is in a vertical position.
+Invented by Abraham-Louis Breguet in 1801, the tourbillon puts the escapement and balance wheel inside a rotating cage.
+The idea was to reduce gravity’s effect on timekeeping.

 Does it improve accuracy?
-In a pocket watch (which spends most of its time vertical in a pocket), yes.
-In a modern wristwatch that’s constantly moving, the practical benefit is debatable.
-Today, the tourbillon is primarily valued as a demonstration of extraordinary mechanical skill.
+In a pocket watch, yes.
+In a modern wristwatch, the benefit is less clear.
+Today it is mostly a display of skill.

 Flying tourbillon - A variant where the cage is supported from only one side, creating a dramatic floating visual effect.
 Mechanically more challenging to build.